merrysutijono/sta-141a-final/README.md

 # sta-141a-final
-Final project for STA 141A: Fundamentals of Statistical Data Science
+Final project for STA 141A: Fundamentals of Statistical Data Science class